The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 Ontario Works

-The number of cases and beneficiaries, on average, increased by 12.7 and 9.5 per cent, respectively.
 Since 2016-17, both cases and beneficiaries had been decreasing, and, in 2021-22, reached their lowest since we began tracking social assistance numbers in 1996-97.
+However, 2024-25 marks the third-highest number of cases within this time frame.

 Ontario Disability Support Program (ODSP)